TTWNO/transcription-tools/README.md

-# graphs-and-tables
+# Transcription Tools

-Some tools I developed while doing transcritpions of slides for a blind student at SFU (Simon Fraser University).
+Some scripts I developed while doing transcritpions of slides for a blind student at SFU (Simon Fraser University).